 Other businesses include recruitment support services for Japanese companies seeking overseas human resources, and Japanese language schools for local hires of Japanese companies in Vietnam, the Philippines, Taiwan, and South Korea.
 The global spread of COVID-19 contributed to a tough operating environment in cumulative Q3.
-Following an acquisition in FY09/19, the company also started an online tutorial service for programmers.
+Following an acquisition in FY09/19, the company also started online programming tutorial services.